-- Internal deliverables are usually deliverables which the project generates internally, and which make a project run, but are not typically a part of the product that the end users are interested in seeing.
+- Internal deliverables are usually deliverables which the project generates internally, and which make a project run, but are not typically a part of the product that the end-users are interested in seeing.
 Project Management, Configuration Management, Training, and Testing are some examples of internal deliverables.

 - External Deliverables are usually those that the project delivers to the users or the client.
 An external deliverable could be an IT system and subsystems that it consists of or the resulting organizational transition and benefits from a project to reduce the turnaround time of a process.
 Deliverables are further broken out into work packages in the Create WBS process.

 An estimate could be best described as a numerical representation of cost or time.
-Project estimates should always specify the confidence or expected margin of error; for instance, an estimate for the design of a software module could be +-50%.
+Project estimates should always specify the confidence or expected a margin of error; for instance, an estimate for the design of a software module could be +-50%.

 Project Management is the application of knowledge, skills, tools, and techniques to project activities to meet the project’s objectives.
 Project Management is achieved through the appropriate application and integration of processes and process groups.

 Program management is defined as a centralized management of a program to achieve the program’s strategic objectives.
 A program is defined as a group of related projects managed in a coordinated way to obtain the benefits of and control not available from managing the projects individually.
-A project may or may not be a part of a Program, but a program may consist of multiple projects.
+A project may or may not be a part of a program, but a program may consist of multiple projects.

 Portfolio management refers to the centralized management of one or more portfolios, which includes identifying, managing, prioritizing, authorizing and controlling projects, programs, and other activities, to achieve strategic business objectives.
 A portfolio contains several programs or projects that may not be interdependent, and usually refers to a collection of projects and programs and other activities that are grouped to meet strategic business objectives.
-Portfolio Management is primarily focused on ensuring that projects and programs are reviewed, to prioritize resource allocation, and management of portfolio is consistent with and aligned with strategies within the organization.
+Portfolio Management is primarily focused on ensuring that projects and programs are reviewed, to prioritize resource allocation, and management of the portfolio is consistent with and aligned with strategies within the organization.

 Project Lifecycle is a group of project phases specified by the project management methodology used by any organization.
 The project lifecycle is made up of project phases viewed as a whole.
-Projects are divided into phases in order to create logical management and decision points.
+Projects are divided into phases to create logical management and decision points.

-Process is a set of inputs, tools, and techniques are used together to produce one or more specific outputs for the project.
+The process is a set of inputs, tools, and techniques are used together to produce one or more specific outputs for the project.
 There are 47 processes which outlined in detail in the PMBOK Guide Version 5.
 Each process is outlined in such a manner that it belongs to one Project management knowledge area and one process group.